material-components/material-components-ios/components/TextFields/README.md

 #### Text Field

-This is a single line text input.
-It's subclassed from UITextField and supports all the features you'd expect from a UITextField:
+This is a single-line text input.
+It's subclassed from `UITextField` and supports all the features you'd expect from a `UITextField`:

 * Placeholder
 * Overlay views (left and right / leading and trailing)